-Bringing wine or Champagne onboard: Two-part rule: Each passenger of drinking age can bring one bottle of wine or Champagne (no larger than 750 ml) per voyage, which will not be subject to a corkage fee if consumed in the cabin.
+Bringing alcohol onboard at embarkation: Beer and liquor are not allowed.
+It will be confiscated and discarded.
+Each passenger of drinking age can bring one bottle of wine or Champagne (no larger than 750 ml) per voyage, which will not be subject to a corkage fee if consumed in the cabin.
 When brought to restaurants, a $15 corkage fee applies.
 Bringing additional wine or Champagne bottles aboard is allowed, but each bottle will incur a $15 corkage fee, irrespective of where they are intended to be consumed.

-Purchasing liquor in port: It will be retained until the end of the cruise.
+Purchasing alcohol in port to bring onboard: It will be retained at the gangway until the end of the cruise.

-Purchasing liquor in ships' duty-free shop: It will be retained until the end of the cruise.
+Purchasing alcohol in ships' duty-free shop(s): It likewise will be held until the last day of the voyage.

-You'll find complimentary cocktails at the Captain's Welcome, the Champagne Waterfall, Captain's Circle Party, Captain's Farewell Party (on voyages longer than 14 days) and at art auctions.
+You'll find complimentary Champagne at the Captain's Welcome, Champagne Waterfall, Captain's Circle Party, Captain's Farewell Party (on voyages longer than 14 days) and at art auctions.